micromaomao/blog/content/maochat/en.md

 You: <span class="generated">My favorite waifu is Yuki!
 She is cool and mysterious, and cute!
 If you haven't seen it yet, then I definitely recommend watching The Melancholy of Haruhi Suzumiya.</span>
 </pre>

 Not an exact response, but good enough for me.
 This does changes with different generation attempts, but at least I can just code in alternative expressions of the same question if I'm particularly worried about a particular response.
-When there is an exact match, it is pretty good at consistently following my coded responses.
+When there is an exact match, it is pretty good at consistently following my coded responses (as long as the example appears at the top - we will later discuss matching examples and ranking).

 This also makes it easy to see how I can continuously improve the output of this AI &mdash; I just need to add more and more examples to the database, and it will talk more and more like me!
 It's not obvious that this would have been possible if I've continued with the &lsquo;notes&rsquo; approach.
 Plus, when I have a large enough dataset, such a format allows me to easily do [model fine-tuning](https://platform.openai.com/docs/guides/fine-tuning), or skip the LLM entirely in a significant number of cases &mdash; neither of which would have been possible with just a set of knowledge notes, even if it's a large set.